 Sometimes, when you try to open a System Protected folder in File Explorer, you may encounter an error saying “You have been denied permission to access this folder, To gain access to this folder you will need to use the security tab”.

 Looking at the statement itself, we can say that the problem is because of lack of permission and hence, can be fixed by altering the permission settings of the folder.
-So, without wasting any time, let us see the ways to fix the issue.
+Make sure that you are signed in as an administrator.

 You have been denied permission to access this folder